Nastia Liukin Flaunts Her Gymnast’s Physique By Doing Routine Atop Kitchen Counter

 Some of Nastia’s fans felt that they recognized this run of skills from her competition days.
 Several even joked about their own efforts or limitations in trying to replicate her stunts.

 It’s been a few years since Nastia did this kind of routine in front of a panel of judges, and the top of her island was obviously significantly wider than a traditional balance beam.
-However, she still looked incredible and her figure was just as lean and jaw-droppingly stunning as it ever was.
+However, she still looked incredible and her figure was just as lean and jaw-droppingly stunning as it ever was during her competition days.

 Over the course of about 16 hours, Nastia’s clip was viewed more than 40,000 times.
 It received about 8,000 likes and 150 comments as people reacted to her sweet moves and gorgeous presentation.